Are you a new one?

 Today is a new one.
 And we are new in it.
 We’re not exactly who we were yesterday.
 We’re not exactly who we’ll be tomorrow.

 We’re refilled with a new measure of grace every morning.
+Every morning we wake up with a fresh supply.

-Like new buds that are opening every day now (thank God it’s finally spring!), God opens you up to new possibilities every day, new views, new graces.
+May you remember, too, that you are new today.
+Everyday.
+Like new buds opening every day now (I’m so glad it’s spring!), may you also open up to new possibilities every day, new views, new graces.

 Embrace the renewed you.
 You’ve never been the person you are right now.